-- Karnes: "Mothers and children are informed about the facility's informal and formal grievance system in a language or manner they understand."
-For mothers and children with limited proficiency with English, every effort will be made to find a staff member who speaks the primary language as the mother and child, to help them complete the written grievance form."219 - Dilley: "Written policy and procedures as established herein provide for a resident grievance system that: . . .
-Ensures information, advice, and directions are provided to residents in a language they can understand, or that interpretation/translation services are utilized."220 - Berks: "The Program Director shall ensure that procedures accommodate the need for special assistance to residents who are disabled, illiterate, or limited in English in preparing and pursuing a grievance."221
+- Karnes: "Mothers and children are informed about the facility's informal and formal grievance system in a language or manner they understand."217 "For mothers and children with limited proficiency with English, every effort will be made to find a staff member who speaks the primary language as the mother and child, to help them complete the written grievance form."218 - Dilley: "Written policy and procedures as established herein provide for a resident grievance system that: . . .
+Ensures information, advice, and directions are provided to residents in a language they can understand, or that interpretation/translation services are utilized."219